craigmalenga/marketing/PROJECT_CONTEXT_MARKETING.md

    - Check file size is under 50MB

 3. **"No Lead ID column found"**
-   - Ensure CSV has exact column name "Lead ID"
+   - Ensure CSV has column containing "Lead" and "ID"
    - Check for hidden characters or spaces
    - Verify file encoding is UTF-8